have tender breasts, bloating, and muscle aches a few days before they start

 symptoms start, how bad they are, and how long they last.
 Your doctor can use

 probably help you feel better.

-- Eat a variety of healthy foods, including whole grains, protein, low-fat dairy, fruits, and vegetables.
+- Eat a variety of healthy foods, especially foods rich in calcium.
+Include whole grains, protein, low-fat dairy, fruits, and vegetables.

 - Get plenty of exercise.